JahirMullick/WarehouseGenesis/README.md

 ## How to use
+To start the project first open terminal and start the json server by this command "json-server --watch db.json --port 8000".
-After starting the JSON server just open the application and follow the menus and head to registration link from the login menu.
-This is used for tracking trips.
+After starting the JSON server just open the application.

 After account creation / registration we can directly login by going to the login menu using the same credentials provided at the time of registration.
 The scope of every type of user